 Our curriculum and schemes of work are set out as per Appendix 1, however we may need to adapt this as and when necessary.
-As a school, we follow the programmes of Discovery Espresso (Year 1 -Year 6) and CE resources (Year 7 -Year 8).
-Little Acorns and Reception follow the Early Learning Goals to support their personal, social and emotional development (PSED).
+As a school, we follow the programmes of Discovery Espresso (Year 1 -Year 6) and Jigsaw Education (Year 7 -Year 8).